The City has three dog parks consisting of a fenced area where dogs can run free from their leashes:

 - Avoid dog fights.
 If a fight breaks out, pull the dogs apart from the back.

-- Honor the limit of three dogs per person.
+- Honor the limit of four dogs per person.

-- Teach your dogs to be quiet.
-Barking or uncontrollable dogs must be removed.
+- Barking or uncontrollable dogs must be removed.

 - Remove your dogs immediately at the first sign of aggressive behavior toward people or other dogs.